olympiahardy/masters_code/README.txt

 - My final dissertation paper to give context to the code given

+- The ground_truth script to annotate which genes were indeed differentially expressed

 - The script used to calculate all the additional statistic metrics: TP, TN, FP, FN, FDR, TPR, F1 and Precision